Geology of Ukraine

-The geology of Ukraine is the regional study of rocks, minerals, tectonics, natural resources and groundwater in the country.
+The geology of Ukraine is the regional study of rocks, minerals, tectonics, natural resources and groundwater in Ukraine.
 The oldest rocks in the region are part of the Ukrainian Shield and formed more than 2.5 billion years ago in the Archean eon of the Precambrian.
-Extensive tectonic evolution and numerous orogeny mountain building events fractured the crust into numerous block, horsts, grabens and depressions and Ukraine was intermittently flooded as the crust downwarped during much of the Paleozoic, Mesozoic and early Cenozoic, before the formation of the Alps and Carpathians defined much of its current topography and tectonics.
+Extensive tectonic evolution and numerous orogeny mountain-building events fractured the crust into numerous block, horsts, grabens and depressions.
+Ukraine was intermittently flooded as the crust downwarped during much of the Paleozoic, Mesozoic and early Cenozoic, before the formation of the Alps and Carpathian Mountains defined much of its current topography and tectonics.
 Ukraine was impacted by the Pleistocene glaciations within the last several hundred thousand years.
 The country has numerous metal deposits as well as minerals, building stone and high-quality industrial sands.

-Stratigraphy, tectonics & geologic history
+Stratigraphy, tectonics and geologic history

 In the Early Archean, the oldest granite layer that now form the Precambrian crystalline basement rock of Ukraine began to form.
 These rocks, including plagioclase granite, basalt and gneiss, was reworked into granulite belts due to tectonic evolution in the Archean.
 The Late Archean was marked by the deposition of ancient greywacke, charnockite and basic eruptions from numerous volcanoes and fumaroles.